 When people ask me where I’m from, I don’t have a good answer.
 Just like millions of other Army Brats around the world, I moved somewhere new every few years, so I have plenty of answers to choose from: I grew up at the United States Military Academy at West Point, where my father was a professor.
 I attended Furman University in South Carolina.
 I studied in Asia as a young adult.
 And sometime in 2009, I put down roots right here in Nashville.
 So where am I from?
 Your guess is as good as mine.

 I also find it hard to explain what I do.
 I’m a writer, but I’m not a food writer or a blogger or a traditional journalist.
-I write about everything that strikes me as interesting: the military, travel, faith, food, education—heck, once, I even broke a story about a landfill.
+I write about anything that strikes me as interesting, which means I've written about the military, travel, faith, food and education.
+Heck, once, I even broke a story about a landfill.

-In 2017, I began pitching my debut novel, Beyond the Point, to agents and publishers.
-In the meantime, my work has been featured in The Washington Post, The Christian Science Monitor, and Entrepreneur Magazine, among many other publications.
+My work h been featured in The Washington Post, The Christian Science Monitor, and Entrepreneur Magazine, among many other publications.
+My debut novel, Beyond the Point, will be published by William Morrow in 2019.
 So, no, I don’t have a home town.
 And no, I don’t really have a niche.
 But that won’t stop me.